ENGR 132: Introduction to Surveying

 - Compute areas from maps.

-- Demonstrate collaborative skills through active participation in lab activities.
+- Demonstrate collaborative skills through active participation in team activities during fieldwork assignments.

 - Demonstrate proper care of delicate surveying instruments.